arcanecode/PSCore-for-SQLServer/README.md

 # PowerShell Core for SQL Server - Apress

-This project conatins the demo files and notes for the Apress Video "PowerShell Core for SQL Server"
+This project contains the demo files and notes for the Apress Video "PowerShell Core for SQL Server"

 ## Folders